Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

-On the other hand we can keep our stager entirely in memory by downloading the DLL reflectively from a remote location as follow below:
+On the other hand we can keep our stager entirely in memory by downloading and executing the __DLL__ __reflectively__ from a remote location as follow below:

 ```powershell
 # Patch Amsi